rafaelromao/keyboards/docs/symbols.md

 - A dedicated Numpad layer can be activated from the Macros or Media layers.
 - The left side of the Numpad layer contains function keys.
 - The right side of the Numpad layer contains number keys.
+- Home block mods are also available on both sides of the Numpad layer.

 ##
 [Home](../readme.md) |